Skip to main content

 Importantly, benefits accessibility information should be clearly displayed to the full workforce alongside other benefits information, to give peace of mind that the company benefits can be used conveniently at a time of need, without there being a burden on individual employees to research accessibility features themselves.

-When communicating the benefits you make available to your workforce, considering language and format and using multiple communication channels is key to ensuring the information is accessible.
+When communicating the benefits you make available to your workforce, considering language and format, and using multiple communication channels is key to ensuring the information is accessible.
+Each one of us has different communication preferences, but the needs of some employees can be more specific than others.

 • Writing in plain language using simple sentences and bullet points

-• Thinking about use of colour
+• Thinking about the use of color

 • Avoiding acronyms